brunoton/return-to-consciousness/complete-essay-jcs.md

 Science need not be abandoned but can be recontextualized.
 It's crucial to distinguish between methodological naturalism (the research strategy of studying natural phenomena through empirical methods) and metaphysical naturalism (the worldview that only material processes exist).
 Physical science accurately maps the patterns and regularities of reality's observable behavior, regardless of whether we interpret that behavior as arising from matter or consciousness.
 Neuroscience studies brain-mind correlations without necessarily committing to materialist explanations of those correlations.
 Each scientific discipline finds its place in an integrated understanding, whether we interpret its findings materialistically or idealistically.

 This recontextualization could potentially enable new scientific breakthroughs.
-If consciousness is fundamental, then phenomena currently dismissed as anomalous—from placebo effects to psi phenomena—might become comprehensible.
+If consciousness is fundamental, then phenomena currently dismissed as anomalous—from placebo effects to NDEs—might become comprehensible.
 New technologies might emerge based on consciousness-first principles rather than mechanistic assumptions.

 ### The Consciousness Renaissance